wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Credits: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) {cite}`own_5_2024`.
 :::

+---

+##### Comparing between transcripts

-- __RPKM, FPKM and TPM__: when comparing expression of two different transcripts, we also have to take into account the characteristics of the transcripts we are comparing and normalise accordingly.
+We not only have to normalise for the total number of reads representing each sample.
+When comparing expression of two different transcripts, we also have to take into account the characteristics of the transcripts we are comparing and normalise accordingly.

 RPKM and FPKM (Reads/Fragments per kilobase transcript per million) normalise the counts per feature length and the total number of reads.
 TPM (transcripts per million transcripts) normalises per transcript.
 TPM uses a calculation to give a measurement of which proportion of the total number of transcripts in the original sample is represented by each transcript.

 :::{figure} images/Week5/comparing-transcripts.svg
 :alt: Comparing transcript levels